Franklin & Marshall has developed these hiring procedures to:

 Applicants (including internal applicants) are to apply for vacant positions via an online / web-based process.
 Human Resources will provide managers / search committee chairs with instructions for accessing applications and resumes from the web site.

 The manager / search committee is responsible for screening applications and resumes To determine which applicants to interview, based on the qualifications necessary to perform the job.
 When determining which applicants to interview, those who appear to possess the minimum necessary qualifications as listed in the job ad should be selected.
 Human Resources will conduct pre-screening of resumes upon request.
 Please see Guidelines for Conducting Effective Employment Interviews for more information.

 Reference Checks-- Reference checks may be conducted before or after employment interviews.
 Checking references before scheduling interviews may help eliminate unsuitable candidates.
 A reference check must be conducted before any offer of employment is made.
 The manager / search committee chair is responsible for conducting reference checks for those candidates who are being considered for employment.
 The manager / search committee chair should attempt to obtain relevant work history information from the candidates' previous, as well as any current, supervisors.
 Questions asked of previous employers are to focus on each candidate's job related skills, abilities, accomplishments, and experiences.
-A Reference Check Form (available from the Human Resources web pages and in the Human Resources public folder in eDisk) may be used as a guide.
+The Reference Check Form may be used as a guide.
 Please see Guidelines for Conducting Effective Employment Interviews for more information.

 The candidate is to be notified, in advance, that his/her current and former employers will be contacted for a professional reference.
 Please be sure to receive the candidate's permission before contacting his/her current employer.

 Human Resources will assist with reference checks upon request.
 In addition to employment reference checks, a candidate's educational background and any professional certifications will be verified by Human Resources.